smasongarrison/syllabi/MegaSyllabus.md

 Below you'll find answers to the questions that I get asked the most by students in my classes.
 I have been asked every single one of these questions.

+I don't want to discourage you from asking questions.
+However, asking me is not an efficient method for finding facts and searchable information...

 ## How can I get ahold of you?